AndrewR270/PyCraft/README.md

 Formats all textures present in the game.
 Creates a 3D texture array of unique textures which are accessible by using the z coordinate as the index of the texture.
 New blocks interact with the manager to ensure the accessibility of their textures by the shader.

-### numbers.py

-A list of numerical values for blocks.
-They include the relative positions of vertices and a list of indices so that vectors can be drawn between them to form the renderable triangles.
-They also include the relative texture and shading coordinates.
-These coordinates will ultimately be modified by factoring in the world space position of the block later during the rendering process.

 ### matrix.py

 Contains the implementation of matrices.
 A matrix is a set of values we can use to transform, scale, or rotate vertices to simulate motion.
 Our camera uses multiple matrices multiplied together.
 This will handle moving rendered objects across the screen, updating the render content to include only what is visible to our camera, and creating a depth of field effect.
 In reality, our camera does not move, but the scene moves around our static viewport.
 Matrices allow the scene to be transformed in a way that convincingly simulates a first person perspective.